George Grauel Faculty Fellowship

 - have completed at least three years of full-time teaching at this University since the last Faculty Fellowship.
 [Meaning three full years–six successive semesters of full-time teaching since the last faculty fellowship–as clarified by the Faculty Handbook Committee 10/97.]

-In addition to the application, TWO letters must be submitted: one from the appropriate department chair, and a second from a person who can comment knowledgeably about the research project.
-The letter from the department chair should address the impact that the leave will have on the department and the University; the other letter should deal with the merits and the feasibility of the project as well as the ability of the applicant to complete the project successfully.
+In addition to the application, at least TWO letters must be submitted.
+The first letter should be from the appropriate department chair and should address the impact that the leave will have on the department and the University.
+The second letter should be from a person, presumably in the applicant's discipline or in a closely related field, who does not have a conflict of interest related to the project and who can comment knowledgeably about it.
+Collaborator and co-author letters of support may be submitted as supplemental letters but do not meet the evaluative requirement of this second letter that should deal with the merits and feasibility of the project as well as the ability of the applicant to complete it successfully.
 (Please see the part of the application that deals with “Letters of Support.”)

 CATEGORIES AND PROCESS:

 - Projects that are primarily research-oriented.
 For purposes of evaluating Grauel Faculty Fellowship applications, research refers to the scholarship of discovery and/or application, creative works, and artistic endeavors.
-The work should result in a paper, a publication such as a book, monograph, short story, or refereed journal article, or an artistic performance.
+The work should result in significant scholarly contribution appropriate to the discipline, such as a refereed conference paper or poster; a publication such as a book, monograph, short story, or refereed journal article; or an artistic performance.

 - Projects which are primarily devoted to other types of scholarly development.
 These may involve writing of textbooks, curriculum development, coursework devoted to getting up to the current level of research in one’s field, retooling in another field of research, academic service- oriented activities or other professional activities.